ayogbemi/ayogbemi/README.md

 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My problem-solving abilities and hands-on experience in technology equip me to enhance organizational security and support proactive incident response efforts.
+I am seeking to leverage my analytical skills and technical knowledge as a SOC Analyst.
+Passionate about identifying and mitigating security threats, I am committed to continuous learning and staying abreast of industry developments to contribute effectively to a dynamic security operations team.
 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]